intel/cri-resource-manager/cmd/memtierd/README.md

 # memtierd - daemon for moving memory between NUMA nodes

-Memtierd is a userspace daemon that moves memory pages between NUMA nodes.
-It supports both promotion and demotion of pages, that is, moving active pages to low-latency memory, and moving idle pages away from low-latency memory to free it for better use.
+Memtierd is a userspace daemon that manages memory of chosen processes.
+Memtierd supports reclaiming memory and moving memory between NUMA nodes.
+Moving enables both promotion and demotion of pages, that is, moving actively used pages to low-latency memory, and idle pages away from low-latency memory to free it for better use.

-Memtierd includes configurable alternative memory trackers and policies.
-A tracker counts accesses of memory pages, while a policy classifies the pages based on the counts: is a page active, idle, or somewhere between.
+Memtierd includes alternative memory trackers and policies.
+A tracker counts accesses of memory pages, while a policy classifies the pages based on observed accesses: is a page active, idle, or somewhere between.

-The granularity of memtierd trackers and classifications is configurable, and often significantly larger than a single page.
+The granularity of memtierd trackers and memory classifications is configurable, and often significantly larger than a single page.
 For simplicity, this document talks about "pages", but most often this means an address range that contains one or more pages.